BackupTheBerlios/viscacha-svn/viscacha/_docs/readme.txt

 ########################################
-# Installation Viscacha 0.8 Beta 4     #
+# Installation Viscacha 0.8 RC 1       #
 ########################################

 == Preamble ==

-This is the third public release of Viscacha (0.8).
+This is the fifth public release of Viscacha (0.8).
 Some of the Feature are missing, but I am working to complete these features for version 0.9.
 You can commit bugs and suggestions to the bugtracker (see below) and I will check these entries and fix or implement them in most cases.